 Piedmont Plush Mill was originally designed by J.E.
 Sirrine, a local architect who helped shape Greenville.
-The original mill, had 24-paine windows on both sides and produced plush, mohair, velvet and auto upholstry fabrics on 28 looms.
+The original mill had 24-pane windows on both sides and produced plush, mohair, velvet and auto upholstery fabrics on 28 looms.

 Redevelopment of historic Piedmont Plush Mill, originally constructed in 1925